microsoft/RIoT/README.md

  * _Pkgs_ - The packages directory contains the metadata and source code for supporting DICE/RIoT development in other languages.
 In addition to the C-language reference, DICE/RIoT emulators and tests are also provided in Java (Maven), C# (NuGet), and javascript (npm).
  * _Tools_ - Sources, tools and tests enabling RIoT development and validation.

-## What's Next
-Soon we will also share demos and sample code for specific DICE-enabled hardware as well.
-This will include the STM32L4 family of MCUs from STMicroelectronics, the CEC1702 from Microchip, Authenta-based SPI flash from Micron, and others.

 ## Contributing
-For more information on DICE, and to learn how you can contribute, we encourage you to check out the [DICE Architectures workgroup](https://trustedcomputinggroup.org/work-groups/dice-architectures/) (DiceArch) in the [Trusted Computing Group](https://trustedcomputinggroup.org/).
+For more information on DICE, and to learn how you can contribute, we encourage you to check out the [DICE Workgroup](https://trustedcomputinggroup.org/work-groups/dice-architectures/) in the [Trusted Computing Group](https://trustedcomputinggroup.org/).
 For questions, comments, or contributions to the RIoT project from MSR, feel free to contact us at riotdev@microsoft.com.

 ## Privacy & Cookies
 https://go.microsoft.com/fwlink/?LinkId=521839